pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "PriceSubfieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface PriceSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.Price, ScanFormula.PriceSubFieldId> {
+export interface PriceSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.PriceSubbed, ScanFormula.PriceSubFieldId> {
 }

 // Warning: (ae-missing-release-tag) "PriceTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)